Alethio36/mediastack/README.md

-(`set-credentials all`) · tunnel interface binding · runtime audits in `doctor` · manual grabs from Prowlarr · user services via `docker-compose.override.yml` · service URLs in `status` · watch-state sync and backup (WatchState) · a dedicated music server (Navidrome).
+(`set-credentials all`) · tunnel interface binding · runtime audits in `doctor` · manual grabs from Prowlarr · user services via `docker-compose.override.yml` · service URLs in `status` · watch-state sync and backup (WatchState) · a dedicated music server (Navidrome) · audiobook/podcast and ebook/comic serving (Audiobookshelf, Kavita).

 The stack is feature-complete for its scope; changes from here are maintenance and fixes.